 Here we address eight of the most common misconceptions that arise in homeowners’ minds when they consider the subject of home contents insurance.

 If you are a HDB flat owner with outstanding HDB housing loan, it is likely that you are covered by the compulsory HDB Fire Insurance Scheme.
 This policy was introduced to help homeowners relieve the financial costs of repair work in the event that one’s flat is damaged by fire.
 The coverage includes the cost of reinstating damaged internal structures, fixtures as well as areas built and provided by HDB.
 Note that home contents such as furniture, renovation and personal belongings are not insured.

-#TiqOurWord Etiqa Insurance is the official insurer for the Housing Development Board (HDB) Fire Insurance Scheme in Singapore, protecting more than 550,000 homes.
+#TiqOurWord Etiqa Insurance was the appointed insurer for the Housing Development Board (HDB) Fire Insurance Scheme in Singapore for 10 consecutive years, having protected more than 550,000 homes from 2009 to 2019.

 1. Home insurance costs even more than a home renovation

 Many people will be pleasantly surprised to learn that home insurance policies are very reasonably priced.
 The enhanced Tiq Home Insurance by Etiqa offers comprehensive coverage to homeowners and tenants from just S$28 annually.
 Beyond the building, renovation and home contents are covered under the customisable plans where one can choose the level of protection as well as the tenure.

 #TiqOurWord Home insurance does not cost more than a home renovation.
 While we are on this subject, if you are struggling with renovation budget, read this for some solutions!

 2. Home insurance will only cover fire incidents

 All your household items and your personal effects are insured against fire, earthquake, hurricane, and a host of other natural disasters.
 Here are some of the other events that are covered: